Change data capture in Azure Data Factory and Azure Synapse Analytics

 Change files capture from file based storages

-- When you want to load data from Azure Blob Storage, Azure Data Lake Storage Gen2 or Azure Data Lake Storage Gen1, mapping data flow provides you the opportunity to get new or updated files only by simple one click.
+- When you want to load data from Azure Blob Storage, Azure Data Lake Storage Gen2 or Azure Data Lake Storage Gen1, mapping data flow provides you with the opportunity to get new or updated files only by simple one click.
 It is the simplest and recommended way for you to achieve delta load from these file based storages in mapping data flow.

 - You can get more best practices.